sdkdeepa/sdkdeepa/README.md

 <h3> Upcoming speaking engagements: </h3>

-1. October - DevFest Orlando
+1. October - @DevFest Orlando - Let's build an app quickly with QWIK!
-2. October - Devfest Orlando
+2. October - @Devfest Orlando - Build and Deploy React progressive web app to Firebase
-3. October - Vilharmosa
+3. October - Online-Vilharmosa - Building PWA using Flutter web
-4. October - Pesto technology
+4. October 28th -Online - Pesto technology - How to build a Fast & Scalable Website Using Node.js
-5. November -

 # 2023

 1. September - iJS - Is Next.js is the new React.js?